The Benefits of a Central AC Unit

 Clean the Condenser Unit

-A dirty condenser unit will restrict air flow, reduce the efficiency of the system and increase the cost of energy.
-Before you begin cleaning, shut off your compressor unit to avoid dirt and debris from building up.
-Then, using the help of a garden hose and rag, gently clean the blades and fins of your fan to eliminate dirt, twigs and leaves.
-After cleaning the blades, wipe them with a paper towel and spray to clean.
-It is also a good idea to straighten any bent fins that could be caused by the wind or other weather conditions.
+A dirty condenser will reduce air flow, reduce the efficiency of your system, and increase the cost of energy.
+Before you begin cleaning, turn off your compressor unit to stop dirt and debris from accumulating.
+Then, using a garden hose, gently wash the coil fins and fan blades to get rid of dirt, twigs, leaves, and other debris.
+After washing, wipe the blades with a paper towel and spray to clean.
+It is also a good idea to straighten out any noticeable bent fins that could be caused by wind or other weather conditions.

 Line Sets

-If your central air conditioner has been running for more than 10 years, it is recommended to engage a professional to check the line sets.
-These are the copper tubes that connect the indoor evaporator coil and the outdoor compressor and condenser.
-The lines are filled with refrigerant. any corrosion or cracks could cause leaks that can result in inadequate cooling and more expensive costs for utility.
+If your central air conditioner has been in use for more than 10 years, you must hire a professional to inspect the line sets.
+These are the copper tubes that connect the indoor evaporator coil to the outdoor compressor and condenser.
+The lines are filled with refrigerant. any corrosion or cracks can lead to leaks, which could result in a decrease in cooling and higher costs for utility.

 Air Filter

-To enhance the performance of your AC system, you should change your air filter regularly.
-The frequency will vary based on how often the AC runs, the number of furry members in your family, and the amount of dust you collect in your home.
-A standard air filter should last about two weeks to one month during the cooling season.
+To improve the performance of your AC system, change your air filter regularly.
+The frequency of changing your air filter is contingent on how often you use the AC and how many pets are in the house and how much dust accumulates.
+A typical air filter will last between two weeks and one month during the cooling season.

 Condensate Drain Line

-If the drain line for your condensation is blocked by algae, mold, or bugs, the water that collects on the evaporator coil won’t be able to be flushed away.
-This could lead to flooding in your basement, water damage in your home, as well as mold and mildew growth.
-To prevent this from happening the float switch close to your indoor evaporator coil will stop the system when it senses that the drain line is clogged.
+If your condensation drain line becomes clogged by mold, algae or bugs, the water that collects on the evaporator coil won’t be able to be flushed away.
+This could result in flooding of your home, water damage and the growth of mildew and mold.
+The float switch on your indoor coil will shut down the system if it detects a blockage in the drain line.